International Studies Program (INS)

 The International Studies program provides students with a quality interdisciplinary and multidisciplinary undergraduate education that encourages them to think beyond boundaries and examine a broad array of cultural, economic, environmental, geographic, historical, natural, political and social interactions and relationships that shape our world.

 The International Studies program also provides members of the campus community with opportunities to connect theory and practice through outreach programs, engaged scholarship, and the promotion of activities that examine connections between the local and the global, and to engage in opportunities that explore the world.

 - International studies minor

 - International studies minor: Asian emphasis

 - International studies minor: European emphasis

 INS 350 Cr.1-6

-An individually designed, directed research project in a foreign country, dealing with a significant research problem.
-Open to students in any department, the course permits in-depth, independent research using foreign sources, facilities, and resource persons.
+An individually designed, directed research project in an international setting, dealing with a significant research problem.
+Open to students in any department, the course permits in-depth, independent research using international sources, facilities, and resource persons.
 Requires a high degree of motivation and the ability to work independently.
-Prerequisite: INS 250; junior standing.
-Consent of the director of the Office of International Education.
-Consent of instructor.
+Prerequisite: junior standing; consent from the director of the Office of International Education & Engagement.
+Consent of department.
 Offered Occasionally.

 INS 360 Cr.1-3

 International Service Learning